top of page

 Bringing the child’s voice into gentle focus.

-My approach is informed by the Child-Inclusive Mediation model developed by psychologist Dr Jennifer McIntosh AM, integrating principles of safety, consent, and respect within a sensory-informed, developmentally responsive framework.
-Every meeting is invitational, transparent, and tailored to the child's age, communication style, and needs.
+My approach is informed by the Child-Inclusive Mediation model developed by Dr Jennifer McIntosh AM and grounded in principles of safety, consent, developmental respect, and emotional wellbeing.

-Child consultations are not counselling or therapy, and do not determine legal outcomes.
-Their purpose is to support parents to better understand their child’s experience and make child-informed decisions.
+Child-Inclusive Consultations are not counselling, therapy, or formal assessment, and they do not determine legal outcomes.
+Their purpose is to help parents better understand their child’s experience so decisions can be made with greater insight and care.

 • Offers clarity on how separation or conflict may be affecting each child.